unruledboy/SyncRoo/README.md

   -d, --Database        The database connection string.

+  -r, --Rule            The rule to determine whether a file should be copied or not: standard, newer, larger.

   -a, --AutoTeardown    (Default: false) Automatically teardown intermediate resources.

   -n, --UsnJournal      (Default: false) Use NTFS USN Journal to quickly search for files but this may use large volume of memory depending on the number of files on the drives.